 The island offers a great variety of outdoor activities, ranging from hiking in the amazing Blue Mountains to spelunking along the unexplored caves of Cockpit Country.
 Here are some highly recommended natural attractions that promise to inspire and astonish.

-Do you enjoy spending time under the open sky?
-You may be pleased to know the island has some nature preserves on it.
+Do you hope to spend more of your vacation time under the open sky?
+You may be happy to find out that the island has several enjoyable nature preserves on it.

 Negril Watershed Protection Area is a great nature preserve the vicinity of Negril, in western Jamaica.
 This area of the island was set aside for the preservation of a tropical environment and visitors often hike through for a view of the Great Morass.

-Adventurers wanting to locate a another great natural attraction will enjoy exploring opportunities like Seven Oaks Sanctuary For Wildlife.
+Those hoping to locate a another great natural attraction will be interested in seeing places like Seven Oaks Sanctuary For Wildlife.
 With parking and access from a major road, people should have no trouble getting to Seven Oaks.

 |Nature Sanctuary/Wildlife Reserve||0.6 mi.
 Northwest of Central Orange Bay|